nemonik/Intellect/README.md

 JBoss Drools, Rools, Jess, Lisa, et cetera.
 If you've seen Drools, the syntax should look familiar.
 (I'm not saying it is based on it, because it is not, but when I was working the syntax I checked with Drools and if made sense to push in the direction of Drools, I did.)
-The forementioned implemenations are available for other languages for expressing production rules, but it is my belief that Python is under-represented, and as such it was my thought the language and rule engine could benefit from being open sourced, and so put a request in.
+The aforementioned implementations are available for other languages for expressing production rules, but it is my belief that Python is under-represented, and as such it was my thought the language and rule engine could benefit from being open sourced, and so put a request in.